saeidamiri1/bioinformatics_material/docs/drac/posts/vep.md

 ## Step to run VEP in Beluga
 ###  VCF
-Define the path of the VCF file as below:
+Specify the path of the VCF file as below:

 ```
 VCF=./scratch/temp.vcf.gz
 ```
 ###  Output
-You need to define the path of the output in OUTPUT.
-If you want to save the output in the same directory as the VCF file, include the following in the job file
+To save the output in the same directory as the VCF file, include the following in the job file.
+Otherwise, specify the output path in the OUTPUT parameter.
 ```
 OUTPUT=${OUTPUT:-${VCF/.vcf/.annotated_vep.vcf}}
 ```